 Green hydrogen may be included in industrial processes.
-Chemical compounds: nitrogen, polyurethane, and polyurethane manufacturing; perfecting: experimental and geothermal procedures; steel production; the direct decrease of steel via hydrogen for electricity; and low-carbon steel manufacturing; as well as other industrial uses including glass industrial production, packaged foods, electronic components, and liquid fuel for aerospace structures [73].
-The petroleum refinery sector has the biggest need for hydrogen in Iraq, followed by the manufacturing of ammonia, fertiliser, alcohol, and other petroleum - based products, as well as industrial heat sources [74].
-Previously, Qethara company in Iraq began construction on an integrated conventional and green hydrogen production plant since 2020 [75].
-In addition, a carbon capture plant will be established to convert carbon dioxide byproducts for industrial uses, including on-site fuel production or sale to makers of dry ice and carbonated beverages [75].
+Chemical compounds: nitrogen, polyurethane, and polyurethane manufacturing; perfecting: experimental and geothermal procedures; steel production; the direct decrease of steel via hydrogen for electricity; and low-carbon steel manufacturing; as well as other industrial uses including glass industrial production, packaged foods, electronic components, and liquid fuel for aerospace structures [77].
+The petroleum refinery sector has the biggest need for hydrogen, followed by the manufacturing of ammonia, fertiliser, alcohol, and other petroleum - based products, as well as industrial heat sources [78].
+Previously, Qethara company began construction on an integrated conventional and green hydrogen production plant since 2020 [79].
+In addition, a carbon capture plant will be established to convert carbon dioxide byproducts for industrial uses, including on-site fuel production or sale to makers of dry ice and carbonated beverages [80].
 When the global market for gasoline increases and green hydrogen infrastructure becomes accessible in the United States in the near future, blue hydrogen will facilitate the use of green hydrogen.

-Green hydrogen economy roadmap in Iraq
+Roadmap for green hydrogen production in Iraq